Rosa Bonheur (Anna Elizabeth Klumpke): Description and interpretation

 Klumpke remained with Bonheur in France as her companion.
-On Bonheur's death in 1899, the year after the portrait was competed, Klumpke inherited Bonheur's home and studio at the Château de By near Fontainebleau.
+On Bonheur's death in 1899, the year after the portrait was completed, Klumpke inherited Bonheur's home and studio at the Château de By near Fontainebleau.
 The painting was owned by Klumpke and her sister and agent, Dorothea Roberts, until 1922.
 In that year, Klumpke gifted the work to the Met.